fastruby/pecas/README.md

     rake demo_data:setup

+## Deleting old data

+You can run this task specifying the number of months ago for the query:

+    # delete entries with date older than 6 months ago
+    MONTHS=6 rake delete_past_entries

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/fastruby/pecas](https://github.com/fastruby/pecas).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.